Jtfinlay/as1/README.md

 In addition, this application provides statistics regarding the entries for the user, such as total characters, total words, total logs, and 100 common words.
-To make life prettier, the top 100 words can also be viewed as a word cloud.
+To make life prettier, all words that are used more than once can be combined into a fancy word cloud.

 The statistics page and word cloud can be accessed via the Actionbar, and use only the Content text (ignores the Subject).
 The log list is sorted by the